Q. Who is eligible for the Gilman International Scholarship Program?

-A. Award funds are disbursed via a single check (mailing address in the U.S. provided by the recipient) or through direct deposit to the recipient’s bank account.
+A. Award funds are disbursed through direct deposit to the recipient’s bank account.
 Recipients will input disbursement information directly into the password protected and secure Gilman Recipient Portal.
 Recipients of the Gilman Scholarship will not be asked to provide personal bank information outside of the secure Gilman Recipient Portal.

-Recipients also have the option of having their funds directly deposited into their bank account.
-If a student selects this option, they will be required to upload a permanent voided check in their name into our secure online system.
+Recipients will have their funds directly deposited into their bank account.
+They will be required to upload a permanent voided check in their name into our secure online system.
 If they do not have permanent checks the Gilman Program has a required document (provided in their award documentation) that must be completed by the student’s bank to confirm their account information.

 Gilman recipients are responsible for any and all financial obligations that arise from participation in their chosen study abroad program or internship.
 Gilman Scholarship funds can only be used for program related expenses, such as tuition, program fees, room & board, transportation, insurance, and books.
 Gilman Scholarship funds cannot be used for costs not required by or as a part of the program abroad.

 Funds cannot be disbursed until all required award documentation has been received by the Gilman Program.
-From the date the recipient’s documentation file is complete, it will take between two and three weeks for the check to arrive at the provided address or for the funds to be directly deposited into the student’s bank account.
-All award checks are sent via U.S. mail.
-Even if the student indicates the award check is sent in care of another individual, the Gilman Program will not be able to communicate any information regarding the recipient or their award status unless they have given this individual Power-of-Attorney status and provided us with a photocopy of the documentation.
+From the date the recipient’s documentation file is complete, it will take between two and three weeks for the funds to be directly deposited into the student’s bank account.
+The Gilman Program will not be able to communicate any information regarding the recipient or their award status unless they have given this individual Power-of-Attorney status and provided us with a photocopy of the documentation.